ParrotSec/airgeddon/CONTRIBUTING.md

 2. Translate the strings located in `language_strings.sh`.
 3. Ask by mail [v1s1t0r.1s.h3r3@gmail.com] if you have any doubt.
 You'll be informed about how to proceed.
 4. You can be added as a collaborator on the project.
+5. Knowledge about `git` is not mandatory but is really appreciated to push directly into the project repository.

 ## Collaborating Developers